 Our FCM’s may require additional margins beyond the exchange minimum requirements.

-In order to trade any futures contracts, you have to pay several transaction costs that make up the total commissions.
+In order to trade any futures contracts, you have to pay several transaction costs that make up the total commissions (Exchange Fees, Electronic Routing, NFA, FCM Clearing and Commissions).
 Click Here to view the Pricing that applies to most retail traders and understand all the costs associated with trading Futures.
+Fees on Virtual Currency may be higher due to the inherent risk.
+Please ask for full disclosure before engaging in trading.

 Click Here to view the full list of trading platforms that you can trade Bitcoin Futures on.
 Please note that you may need to contact us to enable your trading platform for bitcoin futures.